RichardWatkins1/CV/README.md

 ## <a name="WorkExperience">Work Experience</a>

-- Applied clean code practices and design patterns to develop readable, maintainable and scalable code for an enterprice level ecommerce platform.
+- Applied clean code practices and design patterns to develop readable, maintainable and scalable code for an enterprise level ecommerce platform.
 - Improved existing code using SOLID design principles.
 - Ensured quality with unit and integration tests and applying TDD.